ObservedObserver/WritingStyleAnalysis/README.md

 Novels.py provides a class Novel with many useful methods.(including the SNA in novels) Analysis.py mainly provide method to calculate the td-idf of words in each novel.

+run analysis.py with python3

+check war_peace_term_frequency.json

+or

+Here are several api in the code.

 ```
 import Novels